 “Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment.” — The Buddha

-Check out Dr. Julie Rosenberg’s upcoming publication, Beyond the Mat: Achieve Focus, Presence, and Enlightened Leadership Through the Principles and Practice of Yoga, set to be released on December 5th, 2017!
+An exclusive excerpt from Dr. Julie Rosenberg’s newest publication, Beyond the Mat: Achieve Focus, Presence, and Enlightened Leadership Through the Principles and Practice of Yoga, just released on December 5th, 2017!